 - Use your application’s server’s JNDI data source

-Liferay DXP recommends that you use the built-in data source.
-Liferay DXP’s data source
+We recommend the built-in data source.
+Liferay DXP’s data source is configured

-Configuration page that appears when Liferay DXP starts for the first time.
-The
+that appears when Liferay DXP starts for the first time.
+The Setup Wizard stores

-built-in data source uses this information to connect to the database.
+folder.
+The built-in data source uses this information to connect to the

-Although Liferay DXP recommends that you use the built-in data source, that’s not the only option.
-Some organizations prefer to use the data source provided by their application server of choice.
+Although using the built-in data source is recommended, that’s not the only option.
+You might prefer to use the data source your application server provides.
 In this case, a JNDI lookup provides a handle to the data source and the application server manages the connection pools.
-So you can configure Liferay DXP to use your application server’s data source, if that’s desired.

-To do this, you’ll need to create your own configuration file and skip the setup wizard.
-Since you’d be creating this file after the wizard anyway, this isn’t such a big deal.
-We show you how to configure a JNDI data source in the Manual Configuration section below.
+To configure your application server’s data source, you must create your own configuration file and skip the setup wizard.
+Since you’d be creating this file after the wizard anyway, this isn’t a big deal.
+The Manual Configuration section below demonstrates configuring a JNDI data source.

-Since mail sessions are configured similarly to data sources, we’ll look at them next.
+Since mail sessions are configured similarly to data sources, they’re next.

 - Use Liferay DXP’s built-in mail session